 z-score-avatar

-A z-score measures the distance between a raw score and a mean in standard deviation units.
+A z-score measures the distance between a raw score and a mean in standard deviation units, conveying the location of an observation in a normal distribution, of which scores on a test are just one of many examples.
 The z-score is also known as a standard score since it enables comparing scores on various variables by standardizing the distribution of scores.
-It is worth mentioning that a standard normal distribution (also known as the z-score distribution or probability distribution) is a normally shaped distribution with a mean of 0 and a standard deviation of 1.
-T-score is another example of standardized scores.
+A standard normal distribution (also known as the z-score distribution or probability distribution) is a normally shaped distribution with a mean of 0 and a standard deviation of 1.
+A T-score is another example of standardized scores, which translates a z-score from N(0,1) to N(50,10).

 How to calculate a z-score